Giant breast mass

 Giant breast masses are defined as breast masses >5 cm and may represent a late presentation of breast pathology, particularly in developing countries.
 They may be single or multiple and either benign or malignant.
 Many of the underlying etiologies for giant breast masses are indistinguishable on physical examination alone.
 Some of these lesions require a mastectomy while others can be treated by local excision, aspiration, or even conservative measures 1,2.

 A wide variety of breast conditions can result in solitary or multiple giant masses:

-Ultrasonography and mammography are the two basic imaging techniques for routine diagnostic imaging of breast diseases.
+Mammography and ultrasonography are the two basic imaging techniques for routine diagnostic imaging of breast diseases.
 For women over the age of 35 years presenting with a palpable or suspected breast mass, mammography is often the first imaging investigation to be performed.
-The US is used to determine whether the mass is a simple cyst or a complex or solid mass.
+Ultrasound is used primarily to determine whether the mass is simple or complex, cystic or solid.

 - 2. Muttarak M, Chaiwun B. Imaging of giant breast masses with pathological correlation.
 (2004) Singapore medical journal.
 45 (3): 132-9.
 Pubmed